Module Dependency Graph

 • include_metadata (bool, optional) – When set to True, return additional columns describing the data including count, mean, start_yr, end_yr.
 Default is True

-• mask_out_of_range (bool, optional) – When set to True, percentiles that are beyond the min/max percentile ranks of the observed data to be NA.
-Effect of this being enables is that high or low percentiles may not be calculated when few data points are available.
+• mask_out_of_range (bool, optional) – When set to True, percentiles that are beyond the min/max percentile rank of the observed data are set to NA.
+When enabled, high or low percentiles may not be calculated when few data points are available.
 Default is True.

 • **kwargs (dict, optional) – Additional keyword arguments to pass to numpy.percentile.